Greenville Personal Injury Attorneys

 A statute of limitations sets the time limit for filing a personal injury claim.
 For most personal injury cases in South Carolina, you have three years from the date you were injured to file a lawsuit.
 This same three-year deadline also applies to wrongful death claims, but the time limit is tied to the date of the victim's death, which isn't necessarily the day they suffered fatal injuries.
 If you miss the applicable deadline, you will most likely be unable to recover any compensation, no matter the strength of your claim.

-You should always seek legal advice as soon as you can when you suffer injuries due to another party's negligence.
+You should always seek legal advice from a Greenville personal injury attorney as soon as you can when you suffer injuries due to another party's negligence.
 These deadlines may seem like a long time, but crucial evidence can disappear quickly.
 Witnesses' memories fade, and physical evidence can get lost or cleaned up.
 The sooner you reach out to our lawyers, the sooner we can start our investigation, preserve evidence, and get to work on your case.

 How Long Do I Have to File a Workers’ Compensation Claim in South Carolina?